Jiab77/ipfire-dark-theme/README.md

 I'd like to give huge thanks for these people from the [IPFire](https://www.ipfire.org/) community who helped me a lot to improve this project and make it as good as it is now. :bowing_man:

 * `@bonnietwin` - For the introduction to the community and help on the understanding of the developers guidelines and way to do things
-* `@cfusco` - For his very good security advices and his shared web development experience
+* `@cfusco` - For his very good security advices and his shared web development interest
 * `@roberto`, `@mumpitz`, `@siosios` and `@experimental` - For their extensive and detailed issues reporting and testing
 * `@luani` - For his care and interest into the project development
 * `@sec-con` - For his care about security and portability aspects in the project